polyfony-inc/polyfony/README.md

 ## Database structure

-The framework can work without any database.
+The framework has been extensively tested using SQLite, it *should* work with other engines, and even without.
-You just loose `Security`, the `Mail` storage feature, the `Store\Database` engine and the `Logger`'s database feature.
+Without, you'd just loose `Security`, the `Mail` storage feature, the `Store\Database` engine and the `Logger`'s database feature.

-A SQLite database is created upon installation.
+The database's structure is available by dumping the SQLite Database `Private/Storage/Database/Polyfony.db`.

-Based on the structure available in `Private/Storage/Defaults/Database/Structure.sql`, and the data available in `Private/Storage/Defaults/Database/Data.sql`
+The PDO driver can be changed for MySQL, PosgreSQL in `Private/Config/Config.ini`.

 ## Performance
 Polyfony has been designed to be fast, no compromise.